ImageMagick/Usage-Markdown/filter/index.md

 ### Summary of Resize Filters {#summary}

 The following is my own personal view after studying, recoding, and documenting all the above filters available in ImageMagick.
-If you think I may be wrong or like to express your opinion, I invite you to express your views on the IM forum, and invite me to respond.
+If you think I may be wrong or would like to express your opinion, I invite you to express your views on the IM forum, and invite me to respond.

 [Interpolation Filters](#interpolated), such as '`Hermite`', are ideal when greatly enlarging images, producing a minimum of blur in the final result, though the output could often be artificially sharpened more in post-processing.